usbarmory/usbarmory/software/buildroot/README.md

   * The 'Poweroff' action, within INTERLOCK, allows safe shutdown.

-  * The interlock user '.ssh' directory can be referenced within the encrypted partition, therefore you can upload a '.ssh/authorized_keys' file with INTERLOCK to have SSH access for debugging or upgrading (see Upgrading section).
+  * The "interlock" user '.ssh' directory can be referenced within the encrypted partition, therefore you can upload a '.ssh/authorized_keys' file with INTERLOCK to have SSH access for debugging or upgrading (see Upgrading section).

     This is also useful for Signal/TextSecure registration which can be